Chair, Electoral Commission

-John Pullinger CB is UK National Statistician, the Head of the Government Statistical Service, and the Chief Executive of the UK Statistics Authority.
-As such he holds executive responsibility for the Office for National Statistics.
+John Pullinger CB was appointed Chair of the Electoral Commission in March 2021.
+He was formerly UK National Statistician, the Head of the Government Statistical Service, and the Chief Executive of the UK Statistics Authority.
+As such, he held executive responsibility for the Office for National Statistics.

 He started his career as an assistant statistician at the Department of Trade and Industry, then moved to the Department of the Environment, taking responsibility for statistics on local government revenues.
 Following this he took up a post at the Office of Manpower Economics.